These guidelines and tips will help you have a home that feels well put together and beautiful…your next level home!

 2. EMPHASIS

 A focal point is usually the main emphasis in the room.
-Depending on the room, it may be a fireplace, an accent wall, a large piece of furniture, etc. In this dining room, the beam and ceiling height allowed for a large hutch and decor creating a beautiful focal point.
+Depending on the room, it may be a fireplace, an accent wall, a large piece of furniture, etc. The fireplace and built-ins, accentuated even more with wall color, are the focal point in this living room.

-Tip: Determine the focal point in the room and decorate it to stand out.
+Tip: Determine the focal point in the room and decorate it so it stands out.

 2. SCALE and PROPORTION